bigbluebutton/bbb-plugin-tour/README.md

 pluginManifests=[{"url":"<your-domain>/path/to/manifest.json"}]
 ```

-Or additionally, you can add this same configuration in the `.properties` file from `bbb-web` in `/etc/bigbluebutton/bbb-web.properties`
+Or additionally, you can add this same configuration in `/etc/bigbluebutton/bbb-web.properties`.

 ## Development mode